jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/known-issues.md

 ## AMD on Windows

-1. AMD Radeon RX 5000 and newer RDNA series integrated and discrete GPUs have an Windows graphics driver issue ranging from **Adrenalin 24.1.1 to 24.4.1**.
+1. AMD Radeon RX 5000 and newer RDNA series integrated and discrete GPUs have a Windows graphics driver issue ranging from **Adrenalin 24.1.1 to 24.4.1**.
 You may experience **playback failure** and observe an **error code of `-60`** in the FFmpeg log when transcoding and playing videos.
 The driver **Adrenalin 24.5.1** and newer drivers fix this issue.

 ## AMD on Linux